What is environmental monitoring in pharmaceutical industry

 How to monitor surfaces for viable contaminants?

-Ideally, you should monitor surfaces while the cleanrooms are in operation mode.
+Ideally, you would need to monitor surfaces while the cleanrooms operate.

-testing.
-However, surfaces in critical zones should only be monitored after the completion of operations due to the risk of bringing microbiological culture medium into the environment where critical activities are taking place.
+However, surfaces in critical zones should only be monitored after operations are completed due to the risk of introducing microbiological culture medium into the environment where critical activities are taking place.

-You should perform additional surface testing on randomly where personnel frequently come in contact with the processing area in an effort to identify potential contamination sources.
+You should perform additional surface testing randomly, where personnel frequently contact the processing area to identify potential contamination sources.

-The sample is taken by gently rolling the raise surface of the agar plate onto a flat or slightly curved surface for a defined time interval.
+The sample is taken by gently rolling the raised surface of the agar plate onto a flat or slightly curved surface for a defined time interval.

 After you conduct the test, wipe the area using a lint-free wipe soaked in disinfectant (isopropyl alcohol, IPA) to remove residual agar.